-Since enforcement challenges exist at 0.08% BAC and SB 5002 does not include provisions that may address these challenges, increase law enforcement resources, or provide new education or training for officers, and since evidence from Utah showed no significant increase in arrests, we have made the informed assumption that enforcement practices will likely not change as a result of SB 5002.
-Therefore, this pathway was not completed in the Logic Model.
-See Other Considerations for discussion of how provisions of SB 5002 may impact criminal legal system involvement.
+Since enforcement challenges exist at 0.08% BAC and SB 5002 does not include provisions that may address these challenges, increase law enforcement resources, or provide new education or training for officers, and since evidence from Utah showed no significant initial increase in arrests and a slight increase over time, we have made the informed assumption that enforcement practices may not change as a result of SB 5002.
+Therefore, this pathway could not be completed in the Logic Model.
+See Additional Considerations for discussion of how provisions of SB 5002 may impact criminal legal system involvement.